mattimustang/kalify/README.md

     * You can put your AWS API keys in [~/.boto](http://boto.readthedocs.org/en/latest/boto_config_tut.html) to save you entering them each time you run Kalify.
+    * Amazon does not allow penetration testing to be performed using `m1.small` or `t1.micro` instances.
+However, for testing purposes I have set the instance type to `t1.micro`.
+Edit `playbooks/roles/genesis-amazon/defaults/main.yml` and change the `aws_instance_type` setting to one of your choosing.
+I would recommend starting with `m1.medium`.
   * If you are using a Homebrew-installed version of Python you should also run these commands to make sure it can find the necessary libraries: